Carrabelle weighs takeover of SummerCamp water and sewer

 “The weak link here is the St. James Bay lift station,” said Large.

-Charlie Painter, who heads the Carrabelle water and sewer department, estimated that it could take as much as $1 million to rejuvenate the SummerCamp wastewater treatment facility
+Charlie Painter, who heads the Carrabelle water and sewer department, estimated it could take as much as $1 million to rejuvenate the SummerCamp wastewater treatment plant.

 “It’s currently in some disrepair,” he said.
 “It would take some effort to bring it online.”